funcwj/aps/examples/README.md

-I provide some examples using APS package here.
-Some recipes may out-of-date as the APS is still in faster iteration.
-Tuning models really cost much time, more recipes may come in the future.
+I provide some examples using APS package here (just to show the usage of the APS).
+Some recipes may out-of-date as the repository is still in faster iteration.